Last Updated: July 14, 2025

 Cleveland Browns

-Beckham was acquired by the Cleveland Browns in March of 2019.
+Beckham was acquired by the Cleveland Browns in March 2019.
 In his first game with the team, he caught seven passes for 71 yards in a loss to the Tennessee Titans.
 He had better results in Week 2, finishing with 161 receiving yards and a touchdown in a victory over the New York Jets.
-However, Beckham quickly returned to his belligerent ways on the field when he threw a punch at Ravens cornerback Marlon Humphrey in Week 4; both men were consequently fined.
+However, Odell quickly returned to his belligerent ways on the field when he threw a punch at Ravens cornerback Marlon Humphrey in Week 4; both men were consequently fined.
 Two weeks later, he incurred another fine for violating NFL uniform rules.
 During a Week 17 game against the Cincinnati Bengals, Beckham surpassed 1,000 receiving yards for the season.

-Although things were looking up in 2020, Beckham had to leave the Week 7 game against the Bengals due to a knee injury.
+Although things were looking up in 2020, Odell had to leave the Week 7 game against the Bengals due to a knee injury.
 The next day, it was revealed that he had suffered from a torn ACL, placing him on injured reserve for the remainder of the season.
 Beckham finished his shortened season with 23 catches for 319 yards and three receiving touchdowns.

 Personal Life and Charity

-Beckham is in a relationship with Instagram model Lauren Wood, who first became known when she was on the MTV improv comedy show "Wild 'N Out" in 2015.
+Odell is in a relationship with Instagram model Lauren Wood, who first became known when she was on the MTV improv comedy show "Wild 'N Out" in 2015.
 Later, she appeared on the program "Ballers" with Beckham.

 Real Estate